 After a broad, foundational first year, in your second and third years you will be able to select from a portfolio of subject options from biological and social anthropology and allied disciplines, allowing you to create a course of study built around your own interests, passions, and career aspirations.
 You’ll also have the opportunity to complete a five- or 30-week placement outside university.
 This will give you the chance to apply skills developed throughout your degree as well as build a network of professional contacts and a strong CV, enhancing your career prospects after graduation.

-95% of our final year students who study anthropology courses agree our staff are good at explaining things.
+This course received a 92% overall satisfaction rating from our final year students in the latest National Student Survey (NSS) with 100% of them agreeing that our staff are good at explaining things.
 Join us on live chat or register to come and meet us at an open day.

 We have three different anthropology programmes at BU, which offer a balanced foundation in the discipline.
 The courses differ only in the weighing of the archaeological, biological, or social and cultural perspectives on studying human life and human experience in past and present.
 When making your choice, we suggest that you consider the following programme specialisation:

 - BSc (Hons) Anthropology emphasises historical, biological and environmental perspectives

 - BA (Hons) Archaeology & Anthropology emphasises human history and prehistoric perspectives